 This can prove particularly effective where products are stored directly on the floor.
 They tend to reduce the possibility of moisture rising and condensing beneath stored products.

 Many industries and companies have concrete flooring and most everyone has experienced sweating concrete floor slabs.
 Moisture in concrete slabs pose a huge risk for workers along the corridors, so it’s important that you deal with it as soon as possible.
 More often than not this is climate and temperature related and blasting your AC won’t get to the root of the problem.
-Adequately combating sweaty slab with HVLS fans will help protect your machinery, product, building and most importantly the safety of your employees in a cost effective way.
+Adequately combating sweaty slab with HVLS fans will help protect your machinery, product, building, minimizes mold and mildew and most importantly the safety of your employees in a cost-effective way.

 Jason Hornsby is the owner/ President of Vector Sales and the Regional Sales Rep for MacroAir Fans.
 An expert with high volume, low speed fans, Jason has spent more than 22 years focused on cooling solutions for industrial facilities that increase employee comfort and decrease energy consumption.